Jul 4, 2023

 Remember to consider your specific needs and requirements.
 Understanding the different features — and shortcomings — of the various options can help you identify the right fit for your organization, whether it’s a basic IdP solution for authentication or a comprehensive IAM solution for broader governance and management.

 Okta has become the go-to choice among IdPs for several reasons, including its extensive support for SAML and SCIM and automated workflows.
-Over the years, choosing Okta has become somewhat reflexive as administrators have become familiar with it, and people notoriously lean toward what we already know.
-Familiarity is of course not the only reason for choosing Okta, as the aforementioned support for SAML and SCIM and workflow automation do enhance the workflows of many IT admins — for instance, in these ways:
+Over the years, choosing Okta has become somewhat reflexive as administrators have become familiar with it, and people notoriously lean toward what they already know.
+Familiarity, of course, is not the only reason for choosing Okta, as the aforementioned support for SAML, SCIM, and workflow automation enhances the workflows of many IT admins—for instance, in these ways:

 However, the wide array of possibilities created by Okta also highlights one of the biggest pitfalls: time and complexity.
 For instance, taking a look at workflows for user provisioning to Salesforce, you’ll see that although it’s possible and powerful, it’s not simple.
 For large companies with teams dedicated to access management, it may make sense.
 But many companies can’t afford the time it takes to set up and maintain a broad system like Okta — this is especially true for many early-stage startups.

 From a financial perspective, Okta’s pricing model is reasonable for some, but an early-stage company may have neither the resources to understand Okta’s pricing model nor the usage required to meet Okta’s minimum annual contract.
-The screenshot below is an excerpt from Okta’s pricing page, listing out individual pricing for each service they offer.
-That being said, you’ll likely need more modules than those shown below — Okta users usually pay between $12 and 18 per employee.
+That said, you’ll likely need more modules than those shown below—Okta users usually pay between $12 and $18 per employee.

 There’s a time and place for choosing Okta, but before you do so, make sure to fully acknowledge the needs you have, how quickly they can be met, and how much effort is required by you.